 We intend to selectively acquire omni-channel grocery-anchored shopping centers with attractive yields in markets that support our necessity-based retail strategy.
 We focus on acquisitions in our targeted markets that have capitalization rates that we believe are generally 50-100 bps higher than those observed in primary markets.
-We have a dedicated transactions team of six professionals with an average of 12 years of real estate transaction experience and a 10-year average tenure at our Company that is responsible for executing all of our acquisitions.
+We have a dedicated transactions team of six professionals with an average of 12 years of real estate transaction experience and a 10-year average tenure at our Company that is responsible for executing all of our acquisitions and dispositions.
 In considering and evaluating potential acquisition opportunities, and to augment our seasoned acquisition team, we employ our proprietary underwriting methodology, which includes the use of the PECO Power ScoreTM, to assess shopping center attributes and projected returns.
 We believe that we maintain a competitive advantage in acquiring centers given the scale of our business and the experience of our team.
 We maintain a network of thousands of retailers, real estate brokers, and other market participants which gives us unique insight into new and highly desirable acquisition opportunities.
-We are often sought out as a preferred buyer of shopping centers for %670 million per year.
-For the three year period 2018-2020, we were the largest acquirer of grocery-anchored neighborhood centers among our public peers, according to JLL.
+We are often sought out as a preferred buyer of shopping centers due to our track record and reputation in our markets.
+For the 7-year period 2012-2018, we acquired 280 assets for a total of \$4.7 billion, an average of 40 assets for \$670 million per year.
+For the three year period 2018-2020, we were the largest acquiror of grocery-anchored neighborhood centers among our public peers, according to JLL.
 We believe that there is a large acquisition opportunity set for us and that there are approximately 5,800 shopping centers anchored by the #1 or #2 grocer by sales with our target demographic profile that we view as potential acquisition candidates for us.